-Normandy Allies marked a significant milestone in 2018 our twentieth summer of educational programs in Normandy.
+Normandy Allies marked a significant milestone in 2018-our twentieth summer of educational programs in Normandy.
 Much has changed since the inaugural study trip in 1999, and yet the core has remained the same.
-Normandy Allies continues to offer a combination of close interaction with local French organizations, colleagues, and friends along with a detailed history of the landings and the aftermath up to Saint-Lô, from a military perspective.
+Normandy Allies continues to offer a combination of close interaction with local French organizations, colleagues, and friends along with a enter more deeply into this history and to savor the beauty and bounty of Normandy today.